Author Bio | Gene Cartwright

 A Baseball First:

-Gene was the first novelist ever interviewed on KNBR, The San Francisco Giants’ flagship radio station.
-In 1997 he was interviewed for 30 minutes, in evening drive-time, about his novel, I Never Played Catch With My Father.
+Gene was the first novelist interviewed on KNBR, The San Francisco Giants’ flagship radio station.
+In 1997, he was interviewed for 30 minutes, in evening drive-time, about his novel, I Never Played Catch With My Father.
 A 20th year Anniversary edition of the novel has been released.

-Presently, Gene is completing two new works: ‘The Drammen Code’, a spy thriller and ‘The Value of Small Things’, a non-fiction work.
+Presently, Gene has just released ‘The Value of Small Things’, a non-fiction work.

 Gene’s greatest childhood thrill was his very first little league baseball game.
 And his pet peeve?
 Something he labels sacrilegious: the use of the aluminum baseball bats.